 Nearly a Century of Electronic Communications

 The history of broadcasting in North Carolina starts with experiments by engineers at NC State University in early 1922, but in April of that year, Charlotte’s WBT Radio became the state’s first commercial radio station.
 In 1949, its television counterpart, WBTV, and Greensboro’s WFMY launched.
 Both of television channels were then owned by NC-based Jefferson Standard Life Insurance Company (which became Jefferson-Pilot Corporation and is now Lincoln Financial Group).
-WUNC came on the air in 1955 as the state’s first public television station and grew into the statewide PBS network of UNC-TV.
+WUNC came on the air in 1955 as the state’s first public television station and grew into the statewide PBS network of PBS North Carolina.

 Powered by Innovative Leaders